 Schedule of the Olympic

 The Relay will commence on 26 March 2020 in Fukushima Prefecture, and start its journey southwards.
-The torch is likely to traverse the inland prefectures of central Japan against the backdrop of Japan's famous cherry blossoms, which typically bloom there in early April.
+In early April, it will traverse the inland prefectures of central Japan, coinciding with the bloom of Japan's famous cherry blossoms, which typically bloom there in early April.

-The precise route of the Relay will be firmed up during the coming months and announced in 2019, following approval by the IOC.
+The precise route of the Relay will be decided in the coming months and announced at the end of 2019, following approval by the IOC.

 Schedule of the Tokyo 2020 Olympic Torch Relay